Gods in the Machine

 No, they don’t have tails, either.
 What is it with you and tails?

 This happens every five minutes or so, more or less on the dot.
 And while it gets a bit drafty with the door opening so often and the tourists looking around, it does provide a bit of necessary timekeeping to the place.
 Plus it leaves more room for the locals, the ones who don’t mind that the bar smells like stale hot dogs, that the floor sticks at you when you walk, that the bartender may or may not be hiding a cleaver and a big gun underneath the bar top.
-You never can be too prepared, after all.

 I ambled over to the bar, stepping lightly so as not to get stuck in place, and heaved myself into a seat on the far right end.
 Broder himself was there that night, bushy beard and ample chest hair hanging out of his v-neck t-shirt.
 He sort of resembled a human-shaped bear, if bears had a penchant for tequila.